 The Expanded Resource annotation can be applied to a reference property to specify that the default behavior for the service is to include the contents of the related Resource or Resource Collection in responses.
-This behavior follows the same semantics of the expand query parameter with a level of 1.
+This behavior follows the same semantics of the expand guery parameter with a level of 1.

 Reference properties annotated with this term shall be expanded by the service, even if not requested by the client.
+A service may page Resource Collections.